Transfer Planning 101

 I Know My College & Major

-If you know your transfer college and major, call the college, ask for a catalog and go over requirements with your academic advisor or a counselor in the CDCC.
+If you know your transfer college and major, look online at the college catalog and go over requirements with your academic advisor or a counselor in the CDCC.
 Middlesex has specific agreements with a number of area colleges that ensure successful transfer.
-Visit the links on this web page and/or contact our office for details.
+Use the links the the right and/or contact our office for details.
 In addition to our help, most transfer colleges will be happy to assist you with transfer advice.

 I Don’t Know My College & Major Yet

 If you are like many students at Middlesex, and have not decided on a major and/or transfer college, contact the CDCC for assistance.
 We are available to assist you with career/major decision making as well as selecting a transfer institution.
-While you are making a decision, consider taking courses such as: English Composition, History, Political Science, Intro to Psychology or Sociology, Philosophy, Oral Communications, Sciences, Economics, Music Appreciation, Art History, Geography, Anthropology, math courses above Math 137, and foreign languages.
+While you are making a decision, consider taking courses such as: English Composition, History, Political Science, Intro to Psychology or Sociology, Philosophy, Oral Communications, Sciences, Economics, Music Appreciation, Art History, Geography, Anthropology, math courses above Math 137, and foreign languages, especially if you did not complete the third year of a foreign language in high school.

 Attend Transfer Activities